MattPahuta/developer-portfolio-fem/README.md

   - The email address is not formatted correctly
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
-- **Bonus**: Hook the form up so it sends and stores the user's enquiry (you can use a spreadsheet or Airtable to save the enquiries)
-- **Bonus**: Add your own details (image, skills, projects) to replace the ones in the design

 ### Screenshot